Dr. Birx Contradicts Trump, Privately Tells Govs To Increase COVID Testing

 In her weekly call with governors, Birx said her team had collected data that suggests an uptick in cases in people between the ages of 18 and 35, and that state officials should continue to test that population to better contain the virus and to ensure hospitalizations and deaths do not spike.
 For good measure, she asked governors to enhance testing of workers in nursing homes and of individuals in Hispanic communities, saying it would be helpful to enlist bilingual testers for the latter.

 The call with governors comes just two days after President Trump told rally-goers that he asked his team to “slow the testing down” to keep the U.S. case count artificially lower.
-Trump’s advisors told reporters that he was merely joking.
+Trump’s advisers told reporters that he was merely joking.
 But on Tuesday morning, before departing for Arizona, Trump told reporters he was not.
-“I don’t kid,” he told CBS News’s Wija Jiang.
+“I don’t kid,” he told CBS News’ Wija Jiang.

 Birx’s remarks on Monday’s call underscore the extent to which the president and members of his own coronavirus task force are increasingly operating off of different playbooks.
 Appearing before a House committee on Tuesday, Dr. Anthony Fauci, the top infectious disease expert in the government, said he’d never been told to slow down testing and expected it to ramp up.

 The internal administration debate over the efficacy of testing comes at a time when cases of coronavirus are rising fast in several states and ticking up nationally.
-Both Birx and Pence acknowledged on the call that there was still plenty of reason for state officials to worry about the trajectory of the virus’s spread, particularly in the south and southwestern part of the county.
+Both Birx and Vice President Mike Pence acknowledged on the call that there was still plenty of reason for state officials to worry about the trajectory of the virus’ spread, particularly in the South and Southwest.

-“We have about 110 ten counties ... that are in that alert status,” Birx said.
+“We have about 110 counties... that are in that alert status,” Birx said.

 Gov. Greg Abbott (R-TX) said there had been an uptick in the percentage of people testing positive who are under the age of 30 and that state officials had begun revoking alcohol licenses from some bars that were not following reopening guidelines.